jczy3/jczy3.github.io/_pages/Projects/SPI Communication with STM32F446xx MCUs/stm32.md

 SCLK is the Serial Clock pin, which determines when the master is to receive/transmit data.
 This is an output pin for the master and input pin/s for the slave/s, as the SCLK is produced by the master.

-MOSI is the data line in which the master transmit data and the slave receives data.
+MOSI is the data line in which the master transmits data and the slave receives data.

 MISO is the data line in which the master receives data and the slave transmits data.